Azure VNet Route Selection

 Deploy VMs and Testing

 Let’s deploy VMs into corresponding VNets and Subnets according to Figure 1.
-Use this article for information on how to do it.
+Use this article for information on how to do it (url).

 Let’s validate IP address of VM-A by running Windows ipconfig command.

-Notice that the traceroute doesn’t display any hops between two VMs.
+Notice that traceroute doesn’t display any hops between two VMs.
 This is related to how Azure operates on the back-end.
-It is different from how packet forwarding works in the traditional data center, where traceroute displays a default gateway as the first hop.
+It is different to how packet forwarding works in the traditional data center, where traceroute displays a default gateway as the first hop.

 As we discussed earlier, peering’s Access Control Setting checkbox, if enabled, classifies IPs in the peering VNet as part of VirtualNetwork.
 This effectively allows the traffic to be allowed on Azure level.
 Guest OS configuration is still required to allow the traffic in.